 Objects or people can be dedicated, sanctified or set apart for the service or worship of God (2 Chr 29:5).
 God has chosen to save us by the sanctifying (cleansing) of the Holy Spirit, but we have the responsibility to ensure it becomes a reality (Lev 20:7; 2 Thes 2:13).
+The Bible tells believers to be a holy people, separate from the world (2 Cor 6:17).
 We are exhorted to “present ourselves as a living sacrifice to God”, on the altar of sacrifice and in that way we will honour God and bring Him glory (Rom 12:1).
-As a new creation we are to walk as He walked, dedicated to the Father’s will – this is spiritual worship and a ‘reasonable’ (appropriate) response for what He did on our behalf.
+As a new creation we are to walk as He walked, dedicated to the Father’s will – this is spiritual worship and a ‘reasonable’ (appropriate) response for what He did on our behalf (2 Cor 5:17; 1 Pet 2:5; 1 Jn 2:6).

 If a person cleanses themselves, they will be useful to the Master – 2 Timothy 2:21